 Meetings that are part of the normal work routine provide a neutral, open and non-confronting forum to discuss mental health.

 When discussing mental health with your team you could consider including some of these points:

-- The prevalence rates in the Australian community - around 20% of Australians are affected by mental health issues every year and 45% will experience a mental illness in their lifetime.
+- The prevalence rates in the Australian community - around 20% of Australians are affected by mental health issues every year and 45% will experience a mental health issue in their lifetime.

 - Most people will be affected by mental health issues in their lifetime in one way or another, either personally or through family and friends.
 Almost every workplace will therefore have staff with experience of mental health issues.

-- Just like physical illness, mental illness can affect us irrespective of age, job, background or personality.
+- Just like physical illness, mental health issues can affect us irrespective of age, job, background or personality.

 - Everyone responds differently to the stresses of life and it is common to describe ourselves as ‘stressed’, ‘anxious’, ‘sad’, ‘unmotivated’ or ‘depressed’.
 Sometimes, these feelings can become serious enough to seek professional advice.

 - Mental health issues may develop as a result of an event in our professional or personal life – or it can just happen.

 Your HR department may have additional suggestions on how to start the discussion with your team.
 If employees are encouraged to seek help early, it can minimise the impact on their professional and personal lives.

 For more information on supporting people in the workplace, visit Aspect Mental Health .